 Do You Stir Irish Coffee?

-You can stir the whiskey and Irish cream together.
-But don’t stir it after adding the coffee.
+You’ll stir the whiskey, sugar, and coffee.
+But don’t stir it after adding the cream.

 Part of the experience of drinking Irish coffee is to enjoy the contrast between hot coffee and cool cream.

 Plus, it looks so much better with the cream floating on top!

 Tips for Making the Best Drink

 Transform your Irish cocktail from good to great with these tips.

 - Pick an appropriate mug.
 Considering the ingredient measurements, a 12-ounce mug is perfect.
 It’s a hot cocktail, so use a mug with a handle.

 - Preheat the mug with hot water.
 It helps the cocktail stay warm for longer.